Blog

 ChatGPT: Copyright Violations?

 Infringing on someone else’s intellectual property rights is defined as using someone else’s work without their consent.
-The owner of the copyright has the sole discretion over how the work can be used, including whether or not it can be exploited for financial gain.
-If you utilise a work that is protected by intellectual property rights without the owner’s permission, you are infringing on those rights and could be held liable for damages.
+The copyright holder has sole discretion over the permissible uses of the work, including its exploitation for financial gain.
+If you use a protected work without the owner’s permission, you are infringing on the owner’s intellectual property rights and may be held liable for damages.

 The Copyright Act 1987 in Malaysia stipulates the presence of a human author.
 As a result, it is extremely unlikely that copyright would be applicable to the work that is generated by chatbots.

-It is possible that the output of ChatGPT is subject to copyright protection; however, the licence terms for the OpenAI product do not make this point expressly clear.
+It is possible that the output of ChatGPT is subject to copyright protection.
+Nonetheless, the licence terms for the OpenAI product do not make this point expressly clear.
 Below is an extract of their terms pertaining to content:

 You may provide input to the Services (“Input”), and receive output generated and returned by the Services based on the Input (“Output”).
 Input and Output are collectively “Content.”
 As between the parties and to the extent permitted by applicable law, you own all Input, and subject to your compliance with these Terms, OpenAI hereby assigns to you all its right, title and interest in and to Output.
 OpenAI may use Content as necessary to provide and maintain the Services, comply with applicable law, and enforce our policies.
 You are responsible for Content, including for ensuring that it does not violate any applicable law or these Terms.

-According to OpenAI, the responses provided by ChatGPT have the potential to be erroneous, untrue, and deceptive in various ways at times.
+According to OpenAI, ChatGPT’s responses have the potential to be erroneous, untrue, and deceptive in various ways at times.
 In addition, ChatGPT is not connected to the internet, which means that it may provide inaccurate responses on occasion.

-Due to its limited awareness of the world and events that have occurred after 2021, it may on occasion produce content or instructions that are damaging or biased.
+Due to its limited awareness of the world and events since 2021, it may produce damaging and biased outputs.
 OpenAI recommends checking ChatGPT’s Output for accuracy.
 Due to ChatGPT’s limitations, trusting and verifying the accuracy of ChatGPT’s Output takes considerable effort.

 As the technology behind artificial intelligence continues to advance, it is imperative that these legal problems receive careful study: